How to Hear God Clearly: Your Ultimate Guide for Hearing God

 Have you ever wondered why your friend hears God through vivid dreams while you've never had one?
 Or why some believers seem to receive clear mental pictures or visions while you sense God more through Scripture or circumstances?
 This isn't a sign that something's wrong with you; it's evidence of God's intimate knowledge of how you're wired.

-The way God primarily speaks to you is influenced by your personality, your spiritual maturity, your current circumstances, and even your calling.
+The way God primarily speaks to you is influenced by your personality, your growing faith, your current circumstances, and even your calling.
 A visual thinker might receive more mental images.
-Someone who processes through feelings might experience more inner impressions.
+Someone who is emotionally intuitive might experience more inner impressions.
 An analytical person might find God speaking most clearly through Scripture and circumstances that require discernment.

-This is why comparing your experience to others can be so discouraging, and so unnecessary.
+This is why comparing your experience to others can be so discouraging and so unnecessary.
 God isn't playing favorites when He speaks to your friend through dreams but guides you through persistent peaceful thoughts.
-He's simply being a Good Father who knows His children individually.
+He's simply being a loving Parent who knows His children individually.

-We'll explore exactly how God personalizes His communication to your unique personality, maturity, circumstance, and calling, and you'll discover which of the 12 communication channels He most often uses with YOU.
+We'll explore exactly how God personalizes His communication to your unique personality, maturity, circumstances, and calling.
+You'll discover which of the 12 communication channels He most often uses with you.

 God Speaks in Many Ways: An Overview of the 12 Primary Channels